About Sheryl & Craniosacral Therapy

 I learned CST by taking classes with the Upledger Institute, and in 1999 was invited by Dr. John Upledger to work as a therapist and instructor at his clinic in Florida.
 For over 10 years I taught beginning through advanced level classes for the Upledger Institute all over the world, and worked closely with Dr. Upledger, co-teaching with him during his last year of teaching.
 After Dr. Upledger retired, I left the Institute and moved to North Carolina - needing to be in a climate with seasonal changes, and a land where there are farms, forests and mountains, as well as closer to my family in Ohio.

-I now have a private practice in the Charlotte area where I see patients in my office and do consulting work, and I have been developing and teaching classes with Don Ash of the CST Alliance.
+I now have a private practice in Waxhaw (southeast of Charlotte) where I see clients in my office, and I have been developing and teaching classes with Don Ash of the CST Alliance.
 I continue to work with people of all ages and conditions.
 In my practice I have newborns and those who were born a long time ago; I have people with longstanding, chronic conditions and recent injuries.
 I have chosen not to specialize in any specific age group or category because I enjoy the variety and the opportunity for ongoing growth it provides.